Apr 8, 2020 | Business & Economics, Politics & Society

 Jan 16, 2020 | Politics & Society

 In 2015, the United Nations passed the sustainable development goals with targets for poverty reduction, economic development, environmental protection, and political empowerment.
 How were these goals chosen?
-Has the UN been achieving their goals?
-How is...
+Has the UN been achieving its goals?
+How is sustainability...

 Oct 30, 2019 | Business & Economics